 - Use a community organizing approach, as defined on page 3 of our Grant Guidelines

 - Carry out most of their work in Idaho, Montana, Oregon, Washington, and/or Wyoming.

-- Are facing an emerging issue, project, emergency, or situation that was not part of the organization’s projected work, and therefore need to respond to something that could not have been planned for.
+- Are facing an urgent issue or emergency situation that could not have been anticipated and was not part of the organization’s projected work, and therefore need to respond to something that could not have been planned for.

-- Have a plan for how they will respond to the emerging issue, project, emergency, or situation.
+- Have a plan for how they will respond to the urgent issue or emergency situation.